tig3rmast3r/vampnet/README.md

 - Added options -nocompile and -lh on train.py
 - new loselesscompress script to quickly convert dataset from wav to flac and viceversa. helps uploading time and training time too.
 - new option for ReduceLROnPlateauScheduler as alternative to NoamScheduler
+- Flash Attention v2 integration (only single GPU for now)